Summary and Aggregation

 Important Notes:

-1. Aggregations can fail independently of the main query - always check errorCode before using results
+1. Summary calculations can fail independently of the main query - always check errorCode before using results

-3. Filters applied to the ViewConnection affect what data is aggregated
+3. Filters applied to the ViewConnection affect what data is summarized.
+For general information about filtering, see the Filtering Guide.

 Simple Example: Counting Products